droyo/blog/content/xml-schema-go.md

 		}
 	}

 The full set of Options available can be found in the documentation for the [xsdgen package][2].
-Some Options are pretty advanced, and give provide a shim for manipulating types and Go syntax trees with arbitrary code.
+Some Options are pretty advanced, providing a shim for manipulating types and Go syntax trees with arbitrary code.
 Once this file is created, update the `gen.go` file:

 	//go:generate go run _gencfg/cfg.go -ns http://example.com/ -r "^WS ->" -r "ArrayOfsoapencstring -> Strings" -pkg ipam schema.xml